-Ellis Hall Dormitory is located off South Street, near the intersection of University Dr/ Alumni Dr and South Street.
+Ellis Hall Dormitory is located off South Street, near the intersection of University Drive and Alumni Drive and South Street.

 Ellis Hall is a convenient place for students to live as it is an easy walk or bike ride to the dining hall, and the rest of campus.

 “The Woman in Black and other ghosts haunt IU’s campus,” BY CHRISTINE FERNANDO,Published Apr 19th, 2018 9:00 am

 “CASPER ON CAMPUS?
 GHOST STORIES AT ISU” POSTED BY: JENNA CROWE – FORMER PRODUCTION EDITOR & FORMER STAFF WRITER OCTOBER 27, 2016

 The Hauntings of Ellis Hall, October 17, 2016, 7:50 pm by Christian Procida